-Most individual Resident Artists are paid \$200 per day.
-Some artists have slightly higher fees.
+Teaching Artists are paid between \$200-\$350 per day.
 Companies' and ensembles' daily rates vary depending on the size of the group.
 There is a sliding rate scale for host sites based on the number of days of a residency project as required by the PA Council on the Arts.
 This information can be found on Side B of the Artist Residency Request Form.
 The host site is solely responsible for the cost of materials and for any compensation to the artist associated with travel expenses.
-Resident Artists excel at making the cost of materials for their projects affordable to the host sites.
+Teaching Artists excel at making the cost of materials for their projects affordable to the host sites.